vijusuren/my-MS2/README.md

     *  Tested Submit button on Contact page without any text in inputs to ensure that it provides the desired error of 'Please fill out this field' to appropriate required fields.
     * Once filled everything click on submit button mail will send to game maker and display alert message "Thanks for your feedback"
-    * After the submit button is changed to Feedback sent!.
+    * After that submit button is changed to Feedback sent!.

 7. As a user, I want to the website to make me want to visit and play the game again.